axlan/robopenguins-blog/_posts/2020-01-04-aws-iot-setup.md

 I spent a lot of time messing with the API Gateway and Lambda to try to send the HTTP OPTIONS message to a different lambda, but in the end I just decided to return a 200 if no key is provided and not process it.

-With that I acomplished my goal and was ready to program the actual project!
+With that I accomplished my goal and was ready to program the actual project!